 Additionally, campers choose from a variety of optional activities throughout the week that introduce them to outdoor pursuits and pastimes.
 Experiences include early-morning polar bear swims, learning to fly fish and canoe trips to the Hanging Bog.
-Visit our weekly camp schedule page to get an idea of what at week at camp looks like.
+Visit our weekly camp schedule page to get an idea of what at week at camp is like.

 Visit the How to Register for Camp web page to begin your Camp Rushford adventure.

 8717 Rush Creek Road